apostrophecms/apostrophe-documentation/howtos/pci-compliance.md

 This instructs your site to send session cookies only on `https` request so they can't be intercepted on an `http` request. `proxy: true` is only appropriate if you are using a frontend proxy like nginx to do the actual `https` work.
 Without it the site can't tell the request was secure and won't send any session cookies at all.

+### Restrict access to port 3000

+Also, by default Apostrophe will accept direct connections on its own port (usually 3000) from outside the local server, even when a reverse proxy is present.
+You will need to lock this down to prevent complaints that you still have an unsecured site, even if users are never directed to the site at that port.

+Just create a `data/port` file on the server (the `data` folder is server specific and is never deployed), and populate it with one line:

+`127.0.0.1`

+Signaling that Apostrophe should only listen for connections from the reverse proxy running on the same server.

+Now restart Apostrophe again.

 ## Code a secure site!